 Best Silly Yet Sweet Story

 A lion visits a library for the first time.
 However, he has to follow the librarian’s strict rules.
-It turns out the lion is better suited to the library than the reader may think.
+The lion is better suited to the library than the reader may think.

-A silly concept made sweet in Michelle Knudson’s beautiful story for young readers who are ages 4 to 8.
+A silly concept made sweet in Michelle Knudson’s beautiful story for young readers ages 4 to 8.

 The Teenage Guide to Friends